DoctorMcKay/node-tf2/README.md

 Sorts your backpack. `sortType` is the ID of the type of sort you want.
 I don't know which sort type is which code, so you'll have to figure that out for yourself.

-### sendProfessorSpeks(accountID)
+### sendProfessorSpeks(steamID)

 If you're premium and you haven't sent them yet, this will thank a "helpful user" and grant them [Professor Speks](http://wiki.teamfortress.com/wiki/Professor_Speks).
 If they already have Speks, this will increment their "New Users Helped" counter.

-The `accountID` parameter should be the recipient's account ID.
-In the Steam3 rendered ID format [U:1:46143802], 46143802 would be the account ID.
-In a 64-bit Steam ID, the account ID is the lower 32 bits (or the 64-bit ID minus 76561197960265728).
+The `steamID` parameter should be the recipient's 64-bit steamID.
 The recipient does not need to be on your friends list or in-game.

+### createServerIdentity()

+Creates a new GC gameserver identity account ID and token.
+Equivalent to running cl_gameserver_create_identity in the TF2 console.
+Listen for the `createIdentity` event for a response.

+### getRegisteredServers()

+Requests a list of your GC gameserver identities.
+Equivalent to running cl_gameserver_list in the TF2 console.
+Listen for the `registeredServers` event for the response.

+### resetServerIdentity(id)

+Resets the token of the server identified by a given `id`.
+This will make the GC generate a new token, invaliding the old one.
+Listen for the `resetIdentity` event for the response.

 # Events